 2-2636 (1) The department shall license pesticide applicators involved in the categories established in 40 C.F.R.
-171, as the regulation existed on July 20, 2002 January 1, 2006, and any other categories established pursuant to rules and regulations necessary to meet the requirements of the state.
+171, as the regulation existed on January 1, 2006, 2013, and any other categories established pursuant to rules and regulations necessary to meet the requirements of the state.
 The department may issue a reciprocal license to a pesticide applicator licensed or certified in another state or by a federal agency.
+Residents of the State of Nebraska are not eligible for reciprocal certification.
 The department may waive part or all of any license certification examination requirements for a reciprocal license if the other state or federal agency that licensed or certified the pesticide applicator has substantially the same certification examination standards and procedural requirements as required under the Pesticide Act.